Dental Standards of Care Committee, October 2015

 Screening patients for HIV infection can be performed in oral health care settings.
 Factors to consider for implementing an HIV testing program include physical space that affords patient confidentiality, laboratory quality assurance, and staff training.

 HIV testing is voluntary.
 Like all healthcare settings that offer HIV testing, oral health care settings must notify patients prior to testing that an HIV test will be conducted and must document every HIV test in the patient’s dental record.
 Written consent is no longer required for HIV testing under most circumstances; written informed consent is still required when HIV testing is performed in state and local prisons or jails.
 The oral health care team can easily perform HIV tests as part of routine care.
-For more information about implementing routine HIV testing in the oral health setting, see HIV Testing in the Dental Chair: Technical Assistance Manual.

 If an HIV screening test indicates a reactive result, the test is considered a preliminary positive result.
 Whenever there is a reactive result on an HIV screening test, regardless of whether it is an oral fluid test or blood test, the oral health care provider, or a representative of the provider, who performed the HIV screening must collect a blood specimen for diagnostic testing and submit the specimen to a certified laboratory for analysis.
 Finger stick blood specimens should be sent to the Wadsworth Center, NYS Public Health Laboratory, for analysis.
 For information about the Wadsworth Center, call (518) 474-4177.